Everyone talks about the importance of image alt text, but what does it mean?

 What is Alt Text?
 What Does Alt Text Do?

-Alt text, short for alternative text, could be considered the unsung hero within the realm of SEO.
+Alt text, short for alternative text, could be considered the unsung hero within the realm of on-page SEO.

 Alt text is an HTML attribute applied to image tags, providing a textual alternative to images that might not load on a webpage or are accessed by screen-reader users.